All Episodes

 I will come and campaign for you.

-I think the Republicans are doing a much better job right now in defending American values, Israel values, Judeo Christian values than the Democrats are doing.
+I think the Republicans are doing a much better job right now in defending American values, Israel values, Judeo-Christian values than the Democrats are doing.

 So I can be supportive of doing the right thing because moral clarity is absolutely essential, and moral clarity is nonpartisan.

-Uh lem let me ask you from this standpoint.
+Let me ask you from this standpoint.

-You know, you know why they're angry at some of them for actually supporting Israel.
+And as I was watching the protesters terrorizing congressional Democrats inside the DNC headquarters, you know why they're angry at some of them for actually supporting Israel.

-The vic now you correct me if I'm wrong.
+Now, you correct me if I'm wrong.

 Because I don't think they can because the facts bear out that Israel was a victim of a surprise terrorist attack that would be the equivalent of losing nearly 40,000 Americans in a single day if you look at the population differences.

-Yeah, Sean, you're you're exactly right.
+Yeah, Sean, you're exactly right.

 We also need factual and legal clarity.

-Those that are in charge of the government that would enforce our laws, they're not afraid of them.
+They are emboldened because they do not fear those that are in charge, those that are in charge of the government that would enforce our laws.

-They will join these protests, and Tifa will join them.
+They will join these protests.

 Do you have any doubt?

-Because I don't have any doubt that among them are terrorists that'll plot plan and scheme the next attack on this country.
+Because I don't have any doubt that among them are terrorists that'll plot, plan, and scheme the next attack on this country.

 By the way, I do pray that I'm wrong.